Sun Zhigang incident: Investigation

 Southern Metropolis Daily chief editor Cheng Yizhong and three editors were charged with corruption in connection with the Sun case reporting, and other offenses.
 Allegedly Cheng misused funds from a (local) state-owned enterprise.
 Human rights defense lawyers asserted that the actions were local official revenge for the journalists' expression of press freedom.
 Whatever the case, their defense lawyers quickly secured his release from prison, as well as that of another, and reduced sentences for the others.
 Human rights defense lawyers considered the Sun and Cheng cases together as a victory for the budding weiquan movement.

 In June 2003, two people found directly responsible for murdering Sun were sentenced to death (one suspended), 10 accessories were sent to prison for terms between six months and life, six civil servants were sentenced to prison terms of two to three years for malpractice, and later a head nurse was sentenced to two years in prison.
 Some criticized the decisions because the police investigated, but they concluded no police were indicted.
 Sun's father, Sun Liusong, received a $53,000 settlement from the government and stated "now Zhigang can sleep well in the nether world."

+Southern Metropolis Daily's coverage led to a nationwide backlash against the Custody & Repatriation law and ultimately to its repeal.

 Legacy

-On 20 June 2003, Premier Wen Jiabao announced the abolition of the custody and repatriation system, effective August 1.
+On June 20, 2003, Premier Wen Jiabao announced the abolition of the custody and repatriation system, effective August 1.
 The detention centers would be replaced by service stations to care for poor beggars or homeless persons under the new Measures for Assisting Vagrants and Beggars with No Means of Support in Cities.
 The centers for vagrants are not allowed to collect fees from families nor require them to work.
 The legal system of hukou and residency and work permits for migrant workers was unchanged.